Costa Rica

 Animals in Costa Rica

-Costa Rica harbors around 210 species of mammals, of which half are bats.
+Costa Rica is home to around 210 species of mammals, half of which are bats.
 Most mammals are shy and rarely seen by casual visitors.

 Two-toed Sloth